-Internships are a great way to build skills, gain experience and a first-hand look at occupations, and solidify career plans.
+Internships are a great way to build skills, gain experience and a first-hand look at occupations.

 Employers value interns who bring new ideas to the workplace and are now the number one way in which employers identify future hires.

 "This was a great organization to intern with.
-They were dedicated to making the experience valuable for all." - KSU Intern
+They were dedicated to making the experience valuable for all.

-Steps to Prepare for and Get the Most Out of an Internship
+How to Prepare for and Make the Most of an Internship

 1. Assess Your Readiness for an Internship

 When do you wish to complete an internship and is it required of your program?